boeni-industries/aico/README.md

 ### 🗣️ Conversation & Memory
 - Real-time text and voice conversations with context awareness
 - Multi-turn dialogue management with natural interruption handling and resumption
-- Episodic, semantic, and procedural memory systems that remember your interactions
+- Three-tier memory architecture: working memory, semantic memory with knowledge graph, and procedural learning
 - Vector-based semantic search for intelligent memory retrieval (ChromaDB)
 - Continual learning that adapts to your communication style and preferences
 - Local LLM integration (Ollama) with privacy-first inference